prolificinteractive/kiwi-blocks-demo/BLOG_POST.md

 # Kiwi and Blocks

 A recent iOS project has familiarized Prolific with a new testing framework: [Kiwi](https://github.com/kiwi-bdd/Kiwi).
-Kiwi is described as a "Behavior Driven Development (BDD) library for iOS development" - meaning it provides a format for verifying expected code _behavior_.
+Kiwi is described as a "Behavior Driven Development (BDD) library for iOS development" - meaning it provides a framework for testing expected code _behavior_.
 The purpose of defining behavior is to catch when it unintentionally changes during refactors or implementation of new features.

 ![Kiwi logo](https://raw.githubusercontent.com/prolificinteractive/kiwi-blocks-demo/feature/blog_post/images/kiwi1.png?token=AFNCYa8wDXlhi2PZbrN9ffO03SK11W9Eks5Vbe6-wA%3D%3D "Kiwi logo")